How do I discern if God is calling me to be a home missioner?

 Get to know God better.
 Go to Mass as often as possible.
 Be active in your local parish community.
 Pray and read the Bible daily.
 Seek out a spiritual director—someone to meet with regularly to talk about how God is present in your life.

-This will also help you get to know yourself better.
-Other ways to do this involve keeping a daily journal with reflections each night on what has happened that day.
+Getting to know God better will help you get to know yourself better.
+Additionally you can reflect on the things that you like to do.
+Honestly assess what are your passions, values and goals.
+Try something new.
+Start writing a daily journal with reflections each evening on what has happened that day.
 Your journal may include spiritual reflections, mundane thoughts, even your struggles with your darker, more sinful moments.
 Since your journal is private and for no one but you to see, it provides a place for an honest look at the real you—not some public image of yourself.

 To get to know the missions and to allow Glenmary get to know you, we recommend several experiences: